 New Village can offer a 35% discount for bulk book purchases (10 copies minimum – higher for more than 99 copies).
 Email firstname.lastname@example.org to arrange a bulk purchase.

 Link to EVENTS celebrating the book and the community mobilizations it calls for.

-The spirit of the highly successful book launch event at Impact Hub Oakland on October 18 is captured with wonderful pictures and reports in the recent issue of New Village Press News.
+The spirit of the highly successful West Coast Book Launch event at Impact Hub Oakland on October 18 is captured with wonderful pictures and reports in the November 9, 2017 issue of New Village Press News.

 Pictures and reports from the East Coast Book Launch can be found in the November newsletter from Breakthrough Communities.

 Carl and his team were honored when Salon online magazine published two excerpts from the book in late November.

 “I studied architecture at Columbia.
 But I didn’t truly understand it till I visited West Africa”

 “How slave labor built and financed major U.S. cities.”